Best Renters Insurance in New Jersey

 Average price of New Jersey renters insurance

-New Jersey ranks ninth among U.S. states in terms of the percentage of its renters spending 30% or more of their income on rent.
-However, New Jersey also has a higher percentage of renters overall compared to more than half the states in the U.S.
+New Jersey ranks eighth among U.S. states in terms of the percentage of its renters spending 30 percent or more of their income on rent and utilities.
+However, New Jersey also has a higher percentage of renters overall compared to other states in the U.S.

 Renters insurance coverage options in New Jersey